BrieucDallemagne/BrieucDallemagne.github.io/Ingeneering.md

 ---
 layout: page
 title: ingeneering
-subtitle: this is one of the stupid thing i do
+subtitle: this is one of the stupidest thing i do
 comments: true
 ---